Dual gauge: Dual-gauge railways by nation

 In Victoria, there are sections of and dual-gauge track between Southern Cross station and West Footscray, Sunshine and Newport, Albion and Jacana, North Geelong and Gheringhap, Maryborough and Dunolly, and in various goods yards and industrial sidings.
 Until 2008, there was a dual-gauge line between Wodonga and Bandiana.

 At Albury railway station, New South Wales, a and dual-gauge line was in place until 2011.
 A dual-gauge line was within Tocumwal railway station until 1988, when the standard gauge component was put out of use.
 Similarly Oaklands, New South Wales.

 In 1900, in South Australia, a three-rail dual-gauge system was proposed in order to avoid a break of gauge.
 However, designing turnouts was considered to be difficult due to the difference of only 165 mm between the and the broad gauge.
 After twenty years, the proposal was abandoned.
 Much later, the South Australian Railways successfully adopted dual-gauge turnouts.

 In Western Australia, and of double-track dual-gauge extends for 120 km of the main line from East Perth to Northam.
 Dual-gauge track is also used from the triangle at Woodbridge to Cockburn Junction, then to Kwinana on one branch and North Fremantle on the other.
 The signalling system detects the gauge of the approaching train and puts the signals to stop if the route is set for the wrong gauge.

-In Queensland, there is a section of and dual-gauge track between the rail freight yards at Acacia Ridge and Park Road station, which is utilised by both passenger and freight trains.
+In Queensland, there is a section of and dual-gauge track between the rail freight yards at Acacia Ridge and Boggo Road station, which is utilised by both passenger and freight trains.
 Freight trains to the Port of Brisbane utilise the dual gauge Fisherman Islands line that runs parallel to the Cleveland railway line from Park Road to Lindum.
-Passenger trains use the dual-gauge section of the Beenleigh railway line running parallel to the electric suburban narrow gauge of the Queensland Rail city network over the Merivale Bridge into platforms 2 and 3 at Roma Street Station.
-This is used by standard gauge interstate New South Wales TrainLink XPT services to Sydney.
+Passenger trains use the dual-gauge section of the Beenleigh railway line running parallel to the electric suburban narrow gauge of the Queensland Rail city network over the Merivale Bridge into platforms 2 and 3 at Roma Street station.
+This is used by standard gauge interstate NSW TrainLink XPT services to Sydney.
 In 2012, a dual-gauge line was installed between Acacia Ridge and Bromelton to serve a new freight hub at Bromelton.

 The 1700 km long Inland Railway, under construction in 2022, will have about 300 km of dual gauge for 1435mm and 1067mm gauges.